Matching seismic masses for RR Lyrae-type and oscillating red horizontal-branch stars in M4: Introduction

 An alternative way to detect binaries and estimate masses is the light-time effect, but this method has been impeded by the prevalence of the Tseraskaya--Blazhko effect\footnote{Ms.~Tseraskaya (Ceraski) collected the data at Moscow Observatory that led to the discovery.}, the quasi-periodic modulation of the pulsation amplitude and phase \citep{blazko1907AN,Shapley-1916,kurtz2022}.
-Nevertheless, several binary candidates have been identified in the OGLE survey \citep{Hajdu-2015,Hajdu-2021}.
+Nevertheless, many Galactic stars show cyclic phase variations that can be caused by light-time effect \citep[see, e.g.,][]{Liska-2016,Sylla-2024}.
+Furthermore, several binary candidates have been identified in the OGLE survey this way \citep{Hajdu-2015,Hajdu-2021}.
 And while \citet{Hajdu-2021} did not address the masses of the primaries directly, these authors found a trimodal distribution in the mass functions of the secondaries.

 As we have shown, dynamical methods to determine masses of RR Lyrae stars suffer from various theoretical and/or practical shortcomings.
 This limits us to other, more indirect, model-dependent methods.
 Fundamental physical parameters such as luminosity, \teff{} and $\log g$, along with elemental abundances, can be fitted with evolutionary tracks and atmosphere models.
 A relation to calculate masses from other physical parameters (period, luminosity, \teff{}) was first proposed by \citet{vAB1971} and by multiple authors since.
 However, they come with strong uncertainties in various model parameters that are very loosely constrained by observations, if at all.
 These include the He content of the models, the approximations chosen for internal processes like convection and overshoot, or various aspects of mass loss along the evolutionary pathway \citep[see, e.g.,][]{marconi2018,anders-2023,Joyce-MLT-2023,Joyce-2024}. \citet{nemec-2011} used such relations to calculate masses for the RR Lyrae stars in the \textit{Kepler} field, for example, but without providing uncertainties for them.